lava/dockermail/README.md

 Only use simple adresses of the form <name>@<domain> on the right hand side.
 A virtual mail account is created for each entry on the right hand side.

-3) Add user passwords to file passwords like this
+3) Add user passwords to the file 'passwords' like this

     john.doe@example.org:{PLAIN}password123
     admin@example.org:{SHA256-CRYPT}$5$ojXGqoxOAygN91er$VQD/8dDyCYOaLl2yLJlRFXgl.NSrB3seZGXBRMdZAr6